jonathanprogram2/jonathanprogram2/README.md

 # 👋 Hi there, I'm Jonathan Mirabal!

-I’m a **Software Engineer** and **Financial Data Enthusiast** passionate about creating bold, interactive user experiences at the intersection of design, data, and technology.
+I’m a **Frontend Engineer** and **Creative Technologist** passionate about building immersive, visually engaging user experiences.

-Currently, I’m building projects that explore how **visual interfaces, Web3 technologies, and data-driven insights** can empower users—from crypto investors to productivity seekers.
-I love bringing ideas to life through thoughtful UI, seamless interaction, and modern web tools.
+My current work explores how **3D graphics, interactive animations, and modern web tools** can push the boundaries of digital design.
+Whether I’m crafting smooth UI interactions or experimenting with motion and spatial interfaces, I love turning bold ideas into responsive, accessible websites that feel alive.

+Always learning.
+Always building.

 ---